 How to Cope With the Emotional Aftermath of Another School Shooting

-We’re still reeling from the gut-wrenching news earlier this week: Nineteen kids and two teachers dead after yet another school shooting, this time at Robb Elementary school in Uvalde, Texas.
+We’re reeling from the gut-wrenching news of children and teachers killed in yet another school shooting, this time at the Convenant School in Nashville, Tennessee, which serves kids in preschool through sixth grade.
 It’s sickening and heartbreaking and beyond frustrating.
 How is this reality?
-As parents (and humans), we ache for the families of those innocent lives robbed by a man with a gun.
+As parents (and humans), we ache for the families of those innocent lives robbed by a person with a gun.
 We grind our teeth and clench our fists in fury at this cycle of senselessness.
 We clutch our children to us with an inescapable sense of fear.
 And while it’s totally acceptable to share our intense anger and immense sadness and donate and advocate and shout it from the rooftops, we must also be sure to process our feelings and prioritize our mental health, so we can be physically and emotionally present for the tiny people who rely on us.
 It’s a tall order—especially if all you want to do is pull the covers over your head.
 Which is why we reached out to experts for their tips on coping with the emotional aftermath of a national tragedy, plus some advice for helping young kids cope in a developmentally appropriate way.

 You can’t pour from an empty cup.
 And right now, your cup is most likely bone dry.
 But before you can even attempt to grieve and feel and heal, you need to take a second to just be.
 “Even a brief moment to pause and intentionally connect with your breath can improve your ability to regulate uncomfortable emotions and stay present in your role as a caregiver,” says Andrea Dorn, MSW, a clinical social worker in South Carolina.
 Easier said than done?
 Try square breathing: Inhale for four counts, hold for four counts, exhale for four counts, hold for four counts and repeat.
 “Check in with your emotional state and repeat as needed,” advises Dorn.